onedata/onedata-documentation/docs/admin-guide/oneprovider/configuration/storage-backends.md

 manually.
 Please see Oneclient's documentation for [`--force-direct-io`][18] and [`--override`][19] options.

-### Skip storage detection

-`Skip storage detection` option turns off automatic detection of direct access to the storage in all instances of Oneclient application.
-It also disables checks performed by Oneprovider when storage is added or modified.
-This option is relevant only for storage backends that are **not** marked as `readonly` — for read-only storage backends, it is implicitly set to `true`.
+### Verification and monitoring

+When adding a new storage backend/modifying an existing one, Oneprovider performs various tests in order to determine whether provided configuration is valid and the storage backend can be accessed.
+Additionally, these tests are performed periodically, and upon a failure all spaces supported by the storage backend are blocked until it becomes accessible again.

 ### LUMA feed